The Best Ski Gloves and Mittens for Men

 Criteria for Evaluation

-Below we describe the specific criteria by which we evaluated each contender, but first check out the chart which details each glove's Overall Performance score.
+Below we describe the specific criteria by which we evaluated each contender, but first, check out the ratings table which details each glove's Overall Performance score.

 In the end, the Arc'teryx Lithic Glove along with the Rab Guide Gloves were both strong favorites.
 The Mountain Hardwear Jalapeno and the Hestra Seth Morrison Pro Model weren't too far behind and are the last options that are deemed dexterous enough for easy-to-moderate ice climbing.
 Scoring a little behind the Jalapeno was the Outdoor Research Mute Sensor, which performed well in all of our tasks and could be used to write fairly legibly; however, the Mute Sensor wasn't quite dexterous enough for technical climbing, primarily because it's just a little too stiff and lacked the same freedom of movement as the previous models.